vvscode/docs/docs/voice/using-rest.md

 By convention, the username and password need to be base64 encoded before being added to the header:

     Authorization = “basic” + " " + Base64 ( usernameAndPassword )

+### User Signed Request

+    Authorization = “User” + " " + USER_AUTHORIZATION

+> **Note**
+>
+> The USER\_AUTHORIZATION is received in its entiry from ‘\[POST\] /authentication’.
+It can be added to the header as it is.

+*Example*

+    Authorization: User eyJhcHBsaWNhdGlvbktleSI6IllPVVJfQVBQTElDQVRJT05fS0VZIiwiaWRlbnRpdHkiOnsidHlwZSI6ImVtYWlsIiwiZW5kcG9pbnQiOiJhZGRyZXNzQGV4YW1wbGUuY29tIn0sImNyZWF0ZWQiOiIyMDE1LTA2LTI0VDA4OjMyOjMyLjk0MTc2MDVaIn0=:Uc3UQ6tnextCCXiuieizBGNf16SDKFGFWMpu6LKbOwA=

 ### Instance Signed Request